 Anyone who plans to sell their home or who plans to rent out an apartment or home should make arrangements to have it inspected upon changing use or occupancy.
 Inspections can be arranged by calling the receptionist at 314-355-0400, ext.
 105. Fees are listed above.

 During an inspection, housing inspectors check to ensure compliance with the current property maintenance code and the city‘s Code of Ordinances.
 These are minimum standards set to preserve the health, safety, and general welfare of the public.
 All inspections are conducted by housing inspectors who are trained to inspect the electrical, plumbing, and heating systems, as well as general preexisting building conditions.

 If the property fails inspection, correction work will be required.
 The property owner is allowed 30 days to complete repairs on the building while residents live there, and change of occupancy is not permitted during this time.
 If the work is completed within that time period, an occupancy permit will be issued to the resident.
-However, if work is not completed within the 30 days, the city will allow an additional 30 days and a second inspection for $25 on each request.
+However, if work is not completed within the 30 days, the city will allow an additional 30 days.
 A conditional occupancy is not allowed.
 If residents occupy the property after being notified, the city can take legal action against the property owner and its occupants.

 - We will no longer accept checks.
 Our method of payments will be cash, credit cards, money orders, or cashiers’ check, effective February 1, 2010.

 - In order to get an occupancy permit for rental, you must provide a copy of a signed lease agreement and proof of relationship along with a photo ID.